Final Fantasy XIV: Dad of Light: In-game footage

-Director Kiyofumi Yamamoto said that no computer graphic manipulation was used as the budget of a half hour drama is more limited and thought it was best to avoid using it.
+Director Kiyoshi Yamamoto said that no computer graphic manipulation was used as the budget of a half hour drama is more limited and thought it was best to avoid using it.
 During development, there was an idea of sticking an in-game camera on a player to simulate what the father and son were experiencing.
 Many on the filmmaking team were skeptical, but Yamamoto experimented for two weeks and showed the team a video storyboard demonstrating that it could be done.
 There was discussion about what frame-rate for the game footage should be, since the footage is from a family's apartment internet, or if they should focus more on the footage looking good.
 After a week of experimentation, Yamamoto settled on 30 frames per second at 4K.
 Yamamoto not only helped produce the show but helped make the game footage.
 Another challenge was the lack (at the time) of facial expressions within the game.
-The footage was shot on a public Final Fantasy XIV server.
+The footage was shot on a public Final Fantasy XIV server, known as Gungnir, which is in a Japanese data center, known as Elemental.